11 Health Benefits & Side Effects of Kokum (Garcinia Indica)

 When the fruit is bruised, the bitter latex which is there as part of the skin permeates the portions which are edible and thus the entire fruit becomes inedible.
-For the fruit to be considered prime, it should be perfectly round and shiny.
+For the fruit to be considered prime and edible, it should be perfectly round and shiny.

 This fruit is sweet yet acidic in taste.
-The potent and watery portion is edible, and it surrounds a flat malleable seed.
-This fruit is very like the cochin goraka fruit.
+The potent and watery portion which can also be called the pulp is edible, and it surrounds a flat malleable seed.
+This fruit is very like much the Cochin goraka fruit.

 Kokum, when dried, tastes metallic and sour.
 It has no touch of sweetness.
 It is salty, and it is like a fresh cranberry.
 This fruit is usually consumed when dried and rarely consumed raw.